desimaniac/docs/enable_igpu_on_hetzner.md

    _Note: This step is important because it adds `/dev/dri/` to the Plex container.
 HW acceleration will not work without it._

-3. Enable HW Acceleration in Plex: Settings -> Server -> Transcoder -> check `Use hardware acceleration when available`.
+3. Enable HW Acceleration in Plex:

+   - Settings -> Server -> Transcoder

+   - "Use hardware acceleration when available": enabled

 ## Enable HW acceleration in Cloudbox Emby